YqunYang/ASM-UNet/README.md

     )
 ```
 #### (Optional 2) Other Optional Trainers
-You may also choose to use the alternative trainers `nnUNetTrainer_asmunet_dec` and `nnUNetTrainer_asmunet_enc`, which apply the ASM module in the decoder and encoder, respectively.
+You may also choose to use the alternative trainer `nnUNetTrainer_asmunet_enc`, which apply the ASM module in the encoder.

 ## 🖥️ 4.
 Inference and Evaluation